Wildcats vs. Wildcats: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Kentucky Insights & Trends

-- Kentucky has gone 6-4 over its last 10 contests, with a 6-4 record against the spread during that span.
+- Kentucky is 6-4 against the spread and 6-4 overall over its past 10 games.

-- In their past 10 contests, the Kentucky Wildcats have gone over the total six times.
+- The Kentucky Wildcats have gone over the total in six of their past 10 outings.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.